Bylaws

 Meetings

 2. Meetings of the Management Board.
-The management board shall meet immediately prior to the annual business meeting of the division.
+The management board shall meet immediately prior to the annual business meeting of the PGD.
 Special meetings of the management board may be called at any time by the chair, and meetings will usually be by teleconference.
 Decisions of the management board may also be made by email vote.

 3. Technical Sessions.
-Technical sessions of the division shall be held during the annual meeting of the Society.
+Technical sessions of the PGD shall be held during the annual meeting of the Society.
 Interim technical sessions, workshops, short courses, field trips, and/or cooperative meetings with other societies, or other special programs may be held at any time, subject to the approval of the management board.
 The participation of non-members of the Society who are engaged or interested in planetary geology shall be encouraged at all technical sessions.

 ARTICLE IX